-IT and Technical resources
+IT and technical resources

-To help you navigate your way through your studies at the BIMM Institute we have supplied you with a number of technical resources which are at your disposal during your time with us.
-Whether you want email on the go, a place to store all your data or just want to ask for technical support on all the various offerings available, we have you covered:
+To navigate your way through your studies at BIMM University Berlin, you have a number of technical resources at your disposal.
+Whether you have a specific request or just need some technical support, we have you covered.
+These are just some of the services we can provide:

-- A downloadable offline copy of the latest version of office 365 - A terabyte of cloud data dedicated to you - An online self service password management tool - A virtual e- Library packed with resources to aid your studies - A student IT Support channel - A one stop dedicated student web page where all your resources are housed - Mac Labs with an extensive software estate for qualifying courses
+- A downloadable offline copy of the latest version of office 365 - A terabyte of cloud data dedicated to you - An online self service password management tool - A virtual e-library packed with resources to aid your studies - A student IT Support channel - A dedicated student web page where all your resources are housed - Mac Labs with an extensive software estate for qualifying courses

-Please help us help you during your time at the BIMM Institute by:
+Please help us help you during your time at the BIMM University Berlin by:

-- Choosing a complex password that you will remember that incorporates... - 8 characters or more - Uppercase, lowercase, numerals and symbols - Combine words, don't use one word - Make up a new word that's not in the dictionary! - Always maintain software versions on your personal devices that match the software versions in the
+• Choosing a complex password that you will remember that incorporates:

+- Eight or more characters - Uppercase, lowercase, numerals and symbols - A combination of words, rather than just one word - Make up a new word that's not in the dictionary - Always maintain software versions on your personal devices that match the software versions in the Mac Labs - Backup your important work in the cloud so it's safe
-Mac Labs

-• Backup your important work in the cloud so it's safe